-- Both the male and female share time incubating their clutch.
+Both the male and female share time incubating the eggs.
 Both parents also feed the downy chicks by regurgitation.
 They keep the nest clean by eating the eggshells and the chick's droppings.
 The chicks will not develop the full adult coloration until about one year.

-- Turacos live in large flocks of up to 30 individuals.
-They are monogamous in breeding.
+These birds live in large flocks of up to 30 individuals.
+They tend to be monogamous breeders.
 During courtship, the male turaco will feed the female.
 Mated pairs will build their nest together.
 Once the eggs have hatched, other flock members help the new mother care for the chicks.

 Ecology and Conservation

-They are so abundant in Africa that they are considered a pest.
-Their feeding habits are very destructive, which annoys most gardeners.
-However, they aid in seed dispersal by messily eating fruit.
+These birds are so abundant in Africa that they are considered a pest.
+Their feeding habits are very destructive to farming operations.
+However, these birds do aid forest renewal through seed dispersal.
 They also eat berries that are considered highly poisonous to humans.